Dvalmont07/INVOICE_GEN/README.md

    - ~~Change mock data into JSON~~
    - ~~Create service files to Invoice, Consultant...~~
    - Create 'CRUD'
-   - Use a browser database
+      - Use a browser database (localforage or similar)
    - Create a node.js API
    - Data validation

 ### Version 1.2.0